 Companies should reexamine whether a virtual-only meeting is viable for them, including examining their particular state law and governing documents and other requirements surrounding adjournment.
-With respect to additional disclosure obligations, the SEC staff has advised that companies do not need to provide any special disclosure that they might change their meeting logistics, unless there are special circumstances in play.
-Companies may nevertheless wish to add disclosure to the effect that they are monitoring the COVID-19 outbreak, and, if it becomes inadvisable or impossible to hold a physical meeting, will announce alternatives as soon as possible.
-Companies may also wish to direct their shareholders to their annual meeting websites (if any) for updates on logistics (keeping in mind securities laws considerations for linking to websites).
+If you have not filed your definitive proxy materials, the SEC staff guidance states that companies should consider whether to include disclosures regarding the possibility of changed meeting logistics, depending on each company's particular facts and circumstances and the reasonable likelihood of changes.
+For example, companies may wish to add disclosure to the effect that they are monitoring the COVID-19 outbreak, and, if it becomes inadvisable or impossible to hold a physical meeting, will announce alternatives as soon as possible.
+Companies may wish to direct their shareholders to their annual meeting websites (if any, keeping in mind securities laws considerations for linking to websites) or state that such announcements will be issued in a press release or other filing.